AlexanderBrockmann/SpringBoot-Keycloak/HowTo.md

 ---

 Now we'll launch Keycloak.
-If you havent downloaded it klick [here](https://www.keycloak.org/downloads.html), download the latest version and extract it.
+If you have not downloaded it click [here](https://www.keycloak.org/downloads.html), download the latest version and extract it.

-Go to the bin/ directory of Keycloak, open a terminal and execute:
+Go to the __bin/__ directory of Keycloak, open a terminal and execute:

 		Linux / Unix: